rfwlab/rfw/docs/articles/guide/cli.md

 # CLI Guide

-The `rfw` command-line interface manages project scaffolding, development and builds.
+The `rfw` CLI manages scaffolding, development, and builds for your projects.

 ## `rfw init <module>`

-Creates a new rfw project by cloning a template and initializing a Go module.
+Create a new rfw project.
+This clones a template, sets up a Go module, and prepares project directories.

-Flags:
+**Flags**

-- `--skip-tidy` skip running `go mod tidy`
+* `--skip-tidy` skip running `go mod tidy`

 ```bash
 rfw init github.com/username/hello-rfw